xraypy/feff85exafs/tests/README.md

 # Still to do

+* use wrapper to do tests of baseline feffNNNN.dat file to in-memory data table

 * capture and interpret Feff's screen messages to use number of SCF iterations as a unit test